Easy Brown Sugar Grilled Pineapple is the quintessential side dish to any summer meals you’re making and it takes just a few minutes in a pan.

 - Lodge Grill Pan – I use this double-sided pan for SO much, anytime I need a big flat surface for “grilling” or breakfast prep

-- Pig Tail Flipper – I use this *almost* more than I use tongs in the kitchen.
+- Pig Tail Flipper – This tool is such a great alternative to tongs in the kitchen.
 Flipping is so quick and doesn’t smash foods.

 - 1/4 cup brown sugar

-- Note: I leave the core in the slices because we pick it up and hold it by the core when eating it, feel free to remove the core if you'd like or if you'll be using it in burgers.
+- Note: You can leave the core in the slices because you can pick it up and hold it by the core when eating it, or you can remove the core if you'd like or if you'll be using it in burgers.

 - In a grill pan, either spray with canola oil or wipe some on with a paper towel.